corbs01/100-days-of-code/log.md

 **Thoughts:** Made more in-roads today on understanding the code and utilising it to create a function.
 Felt extremely great doing this as it was the first time that code was not replicated to produce an outcome.

 **Link to work:**

+### Day 9 & 10: August 1 & 2, 2020

+**Today's Progress**:
+Finished off looking at the code for finding a value in BST.
+Also went through all the steps for deleting a node.
+Next I will take a look at the project and the work-through for it.

+**Thoughts:** The code is making far more sense now everytime I slowly work through it.
+By checking the process when there is an error has really helped me understand and fix where I have gone wrong.

+**Link to work:**